 Cost

-Getting an MBA is likely the biggest investment that you will make other than purchasing a house.
-If you are considering a typical full-time MBA, you will be giving up your salary for two years while paying ~$70,000 per year in tuition.
+Getting an MBA is likely the biggest investment that you will make other than purchasing a home.
+If you are considering a typical two-year full-time MBA, you will be giving up your salary for two years while paying ~$70,000 per year in tuition.
 Think about your willingness to pay sticker price or take out loans to cover the costs.
 Merit scholarships are rare at the very top business schools.
 Many MBA programs offer generous scholarships to attract students who will improve their profile (read: strong stats) or whose experience and goals align with the program offerings.
 Would you turn down a full ride at a top 15 program to attend a business school that is slightly higher in media rankings?

 Business school offers so many wonderful opportunities for personal and professional transformation.
 For two years, you will engage with like-minded peers as you learn and grow to set yourself on a new or accelerated career trajectory.
 Invest the time up front to think about where you want an MBA to take you so you can identify the programs that will be the best fit for YOU.
 Don’t rely on U.S. News or Bloomberg Businessweek to rank the schools—create your own top ten list!